aniketgiriyalkar/TidyDataAssignment/README.md

-### You will find two files in this repository:
+## You will find two files in this repository:

-# Script
+### Script
-Please find briefly summary:
+Please find brief summary below:
 1. It starts with seting working directory and downloading the data.
 2. Then it moves to getting, cleainig and merging the TEST sets.
 3. Next is getting, cleainig and merging the TRAIN sets.